Mishalzeera/the-money-manager/README.md

 One puzzling bug was forgetting to update the object sent back from the edit-invoice to match the original add invoice schema.
-It was a big learning moment for the author about the practicalities of the assignment.
+It was a big learning moment for me about the practicalities of the assignment.
 There was a persistent key error when trying to reupdate an invoice (past the first time updating it) since important values (specifically the checkbox that determines whether or not tax should be calculated) were being replaced with